'Demoralised and shocked': Senior Sindh Police officials request for leave over Safdar arrest episode

 "The recent episode of registration of FIR against Capt (R) Safdar in which police high command has not only been ridiculed and mishandled, but all ranks of Sindh police have been demoralised and shocked.

-"In such stressful situation it is quite difficult for me to discharge my duty in a professional manner," the letter read.
+"In such stressful situation it is quite difficult for me to discharge my duty in a professional manner," the letters read.

+Shortly after the news surfaced, PML-N vice president Maryam Nawaz, in a tweet expressed her appreciation for the Sindh Police.

+"I salute the Sindh Police!" she tweeted, alongside a quote of Quaid-i-Azam Mohammad Ali Jinnah.

 The development comes a day after the arrest and subsequent release on bail of PML-N leader retired Captain Mohammad Safdar in Karachi.